 Or look at the tree of how the above primes are made up:

 So now do some simple calculations on your own to get a feeling.
-For your convenience we’ve attached a good list of Prime Numbers for you to try out.
+For your convenience, we’ve attached a good list of Prime Numbers for you to try out.
 We have a table with all of them up to 1000.

 This fundamental rule is called the “prime factorization rule” or in the more scientific terminology the “Fundamental Theorem of Arithmetic” .

-Primes are numbers that can’t be pulled apart any further.
+You cannot pull apart a prime number any further.
 So as we try to pull apart any number into two numbers, then pull those apart into two numbers if possible, and so on, we will eventually be left only with Prime Numbers.

 Some might argue that this is nothing more than a mathematical oddity.
 But there is another fact that adds importance: Mathematicians and computer scientists have determined that:

-That being said, there are ways of factoring large numbers into primes, but if we try to do it with a 200-digit number, or an even bigger 500-digit number, applying the same algorithms, we would use to factor a 7-digit number, the world’s most advanced supercomputers would take an absurd amount of time to finish calculating the building blocks of the number – or the Primes.
-Just to give you an idea of the scale: Factoring a 500 digit number into its primes could take as long as the formation of the planet and for extremely large numbers, the factoring process could take longer than the age of the universe itself.
+There are ways of factoring large numbers into primes.
+Still, if we try to do it with a 500-digit number—applying the same algorithm we will use to factor a 7-digit number—the world’s most advanced supercomputers would take an absurd amount of time to finish calculating the building blocks of the number – or the Primes.
+To give you an idea of the scale: factoring a 500 digit number into its primes could take as long as the planet’s formation, and for huge numbers, the factoring process could take longer than the age of the universe itself.

-As we are able to establish, the functional limit to the size of the numbers we are able to factor into primes is limited.
-This fact however, is vital to modern computer security.
-Now, looking at the above problem from the perspective of computer security, we understand that there is a great interest to solve the problem, and being able to factor large number into primes in reasonable time.
+As we can establish, the practical limit to the size of the numbers we can factor into primes is limited.
+This fact, however, is vital to modern computer security.
+So now, looking at the above problem from the perspective of computer security, we understand that there is a great interest to solve the problem, and being able to factor a large number into primes in a reasonable time is a need.

-Most current encryption algorithms exploit the fact that we can easily take two large primes and multiply them together to get a new, super-large number, but at the moment no computer yet created can take that super-large number and quickly reverse it into the two primes which make it.
+Most current encryption algorithms exploit the fact that we can easily take two large primes and multiply them together to get a new, super-large number.
+However, presently, no available computer can take that super-large number and quickly reverse into the two primes that comprise it.

-This simple mathematical security is the base for the so called public key cryptography , or in other words, an encryption technique in which we do not require to worry about the public key part of the key.
-This Public Key can be openly distributed (and is required to be distributed) to any third party that wishes to decrypt the contents whatever is encrypted with the key in question.
+This simple mathematical security is the base for the so-called public-key cryptography , or in other words, an encryption technique in which we do not require to worry about the essential public part of the key.
+This Public Key can be openly distributed (and is required to be distributed) to any third party that wishes to decrypt whatever content is encrypted with the key in question.

-Knowing the public key to encrypted information won’t help anyone to decrypt the encryption it created.
-In order to decrypt, and read the file or message, a vital part is knowing the prime factors of the key used for encryption — and just as we explained above, this is not something you can just figure out on your own.
+Knowing the public key to encrypted information won’t help you decrypt it.
+Before you can read the file or message, you must know the critical factors of the encryption key.
+And just as we explained above, this is not something you can figure out on your own.

 Prime Numbers and Cyber Security

-So how do you securely communicate the initial specifics needed to set up secure communication in the first place?
+So how do you securely communicate the initial specifics needed to set up secure communication?

-In public-key cryptography, which is the backbone of computer encryption, we can get around this because the specifics of how to get into secure contact don’t themselves need to be secure.
+In public-key cryptography, which is the backbone of computer encryption, we can get around this because the specifics of getting into secure contact do not need to be protected themselves.

-As a matter of fact, exactly the opposite is the case - people generally post links to their public keys on social media, so as many people as possible will be able to encrypt messages for them.
-Though there are now quite a few encryption algorithms that exploit prime factorization, the most historically significant, and still the conceptual blueprint for the field, is called RSA .
+Precisely the opposite is the case - people post links to their public keys on social media, so as many people as possible will be able to encrypt messages for them.
+Though there are now quite a few encryption algorithms that exploit prime factorization, the most historically significant and still conceptual blueprint for the field is RSA .

-We are using computer encryption all the time e.g. when communicating our credit card information to an online merchant, logging into our bank, or sending a manually encrypted email to a colleague.
-Summarizing this means that we are relying on prime numbers throughout all our virtual life – day in, day out.
+We use computer encryption all the time, e.g., when communicating our credit card information to an online merchant, logging into our bank, or sending a manually encrypted email to a colleague.
+In summary, this means we rely on prime numbers throughout our virtual life – day in, day out.

-To understand prime numbers is no senseless quest, nor a purely scientific challenge, but rather the greater understanding of the limitations all our security relies on.
-Especially if one takes into account that there has been no progress in factoring large numbers for several years now.
+To understand prime numbers is no senseless quest nor a purely scientific challenge.
+It is, instead, the greater understanding of the limitations of all our security, especially if one considers that there has been no progress in factoring large numbers for several years now.

 Researchers have networked several hundred computers together and spent the equivalent of what it would take a single computer around several thousands of years to complete.
 It uses advanced factoring algorithms to factor the “RSA-768″ number — that is to say, a number with 232 digits put up by the RSA group as a factoring challenge.

-Proving it was possible to break 768-bit encryption in non-universal-heat-death timescales is unacceptable for the world of security experts, and thus as a reaction the standard for modern encryption moved on to RSA-1024, using numbers with 309 digits and RSA-2048 with 617 decimal digits.
+Proving it was possible to break 768-bit encryption in non-universal-heat-death timescales is unacceptable for the world of security experts.
+As a reaction, the standard for modern encryption moved on to RSA-1024, using numbers with 309 digits and RSA-2048 with 617 decimal digits.